lucasnfarias/ai-agents-n8n/README.md

 - Deploy a [N8N](https://n8n.io/) distributed structure (Editor, Worker, Webhook)
 - Configure [Supabase](https://supabase.com/), [Redis](https://redis.io/) and [PostgreSQL](https://www.postgresql.org/)
 - Integrate with [Evolution API](https://doc.evolution-api.com/v1/pt/get-started/introduction) that will be the bridge to WhatsApp

+## Installation
+1. We used Hetzner to host our Coolify and other tools
+2. Created a domain on HostGator (test-app-lucas.shop) and setup rule/register `A | *.test-app-lucas.shop.` to point to Hetzner server IP
+4. We installed Coolify on Hetzner server by running this command via ssh: `curl -fsSL https://cdn.coollabs.io/coolify/install.sh | sudo bash`
+5. Updated Coolify setting to point to https://coolify.test-app-lucas.shop
+6. Created a project and add Supabase as a project resource on Coolify
+7. Updated supabase domain to https://supabase.test-app-lucas.shop and deployed it
+8.